include-cpp/include-cpp.github.io/conferences/index.md

 - Help for conferences in reaching minority groups with calls for papers, and suggesting candidates to invite to speak and <a class="page-link" href="/conferences/organising-conferences/">running an inclusive conference</a>.
 - A [toolbox for C++ conference organisers](https://github.com/include-cpp/toolboxes/releases/latest) to improve diversity and inclusion.
+- We also have a lot of [links and other resources](/resources/domains/conferences/) that are helpful to anyone running a conference.